 2. A Long-Term Outlook By Bharti Kapasi

-92-year-old Bharti Kapasi is a retired Principal who is independently living on her pension till date.
+92-year-old Bharti Kapasi, a grandmother to 3, is a retired Principal who is independently living on her pension to date.
 She ran away from home to marry the love of her life and then rekindled her relationship with her family just before the birth of her second child, after over 10 years.
 A supportive wife, she worked to see her husband set up his business.
-She finished her Masters in Education after marriage and as a mandatory requirement, she had to stay in the hostel that she was teaching in.
+She finished her Master’s in Education after marriage and as a mandatory requirement, she had to stay in the hostel where she was teaching.
 Her in-laws were involved a lot in the babysitting of both her children and hence she values relationships a lot.
 Here are her lessons for the younger generation.

 - Give importance and priority to relationships rather than monetary matters.